friedeggs/terminal-jellies/levels/original/readme.txt

 Levels copied from the original inspiration.
 Set `self.level_subdir='original'` in `jellies.JelliesGame` to play these.
+All credits go to https://github.com/zxqfl/jellies.